tmstff/corgi-python/README.md

-# corgy-python
+# corgi-python
-Learn python with corgies :-)
+Learn python with corgis :-)